Dan Reynolds: Imagine Dragons (2008–present)

 Imagine Dragons released their third album Evolve on June 23, 2017.
-Evolve debuted at #2 on the Billboard 200 and #1 on the Canadian Albums Chart.
-Singles "Believer", "Thunder", and "Whatever It Takes", each of which have charted at #4, #4, and #12 on the Billboard Hot 100, respectively.
-Believer topped the Billboard Hot Rock Songs (29 weeks), Alternative Songs (13 weeks), and Adult Top 40 charts.
+Evolve debuted at No. 2 on the Billboard 200 and No. 1 on the Canadian Albums Chart.
+Singles "Believer", "Thunder", and "Whatever It Takes", each of which have charted at Nos.
+4, 4, and 12 on the Billboard Hot 100, respectively.
+"Believer" topped the Billboard Hot Rock Songs (29 weeks), Alternative Songs (13 weeks), and Adult Top 40 charts.
 Thunder also topped the Billboard Hot Rock Songs (22 weeks so far) and Alternative Songs chart (3 weeks so far), as well as the Mainstream Top 40 chart.
 Whatever It Takes topped the Billboard Rock Songs chart (17 weeks so far) and Alternative Songs chart (3 weeks).
 In 2018, the band was nominated for two more Grammy Awards and received the iHeartRadio Music Award for Alternative Rock Artists of the Year.

 Imagine Dragons released their fourth studio album Origins on November 9, 2018.
-The album debuted at #2 on the Billboard 200.
-The singles "Natural" and "Bad Liar" peaked at #13 and #56 on the Billboard Hot 100, respectively.
+The album debuted at No. 2 on the Billboard 200.
+The singles "Natural" and "Bad Liar" peaked at Nos.
+13 and 56 on the Billboard Hot 100, respectively.

 Imagine Dragons released their fifth studio album Mercury - Act 1 on September 3, 2021.
-The album debuted at #9 on the Billboard 200.
-The singles "Follow You" and "Enemy" peaked at #68 and #5 on the Billboard Hot 100, respectively.
+The album debuted at No. 9 on the Billboard 200.
+The singles "Follow You" and "Enemy" peaked at Nos.
+68 and 5 on the Billboard Hot 100, respectively.
 Mercury - Act 2, the second part of the album, was released on July 1, 2022.
-The single "Bones" peaked at #47 on the Billboard Hot 100.
+The single "Bones" peaked at No. 47 on the Billboard Hot 100.

 Imagine Dragons released their sixth studio album Loom on June 28, 2024.
-The album peaked at #22 on the Billboard 200.
-The lead single "Eyes Closed" peaked at #7 on Billboard's Bubbling Under Hot 100 Singles on April 20, 2024.
+The album peaked at No. 22 on the Billboard 200.
+The lead single "Eyes Closed" peaked at No. 7 on Billboard's Bubbling Under Hot 100 Singles on April 20, 2024.

 Egyptian (2010)

-Reynolds was invited to perform an opening set for Nico Vega in 2010; this was when he met Aja Volkman, the group's lead singer.
+Reynolds was invited to perform an opening set for Nico Vega in 2010, where he met Aja Volkman, the group's lead singer.
 He asked her to help him finish some demos he was developing.
 The two began collaborating, and formed Egyptian.
 They recorded, produced, and independently released a four track eponymous EP digitally.
 They have only performed this material once live.

 X Ambassadors (2013)

 In 2013, Reynolds discovered the unsigned alternative band X Ambassadors.
 After connecting with the band, he brokered a record deal for them with KidinaKorner/Interscope Records.
-Dan co-wrote a few songs on their debut album VHS, which has gone on to achieve Platinum certification by the RIAA.
+Reynolds co-wrote a few songs on their debut album VHS, which has gone on to achieve Platinum certification by the RIAA.